William Corby: President of the University of Notre Dame

 Following his service in the Civil War, he returned to Notre Dame and served as its vice-president, 1865–66; and president twice, 1866–72 and 1877-81.
 Under Corby's first administration, enrollment at Notre Dame increased to more than 500 students.
 In 1869 Corby opened the law school, which offered a two-year course of study, and in 1871 he began construction of Sacred Heart Church, today the Basilica of the Sacred Heart, Notre Dame.
 The institution was still small, and Corby taught in the classroom and knew most students and faculty members.
 In 1869, the entire student body and the faculty presented him with the gift of a 'black horse and, when he left the presidency three years later, they presented him with a matching carriage.

 Corby became president again following the short term of Fr.
 Patrick Colovin.
 When Corby returned to the presidency, Notre Dame had not yet become a significant academic institution.
 Corby's presidency saw the April 1879 fire that destroyed the old Main Building of the school.
 Corby sent all students home and promised that they would return to a "bigger and better Notre Dame."
 Corby overcame the $200,000 fire loss and rebuilt the Main Building - which now stands with its "Golden Dome."
 During his administration, he also constructed Washington Hall (then named Music Hall), in which he took much pride, and started the construction of St. Edward's Hall for the minims program.
 In addition to his presidency, he was serving as the Holy Cross Provincial, when Fr.
 Sorin, who had become Superior General of the Congregation, wrote to him to tell him that he would have to relinquish one of his positions.
 Corby wanted to remain president, but was overruled by Sorin.

-Famous throughout the U.S. Catholic world as chaplain for the Irish Brigade, known as the "Fighting Irish," it may be that the nickname followed Father Corby back to Notre Dame, where it stuck.